Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 - Node.js has an alternative approach to Web Workers called `Worker Threads`.
 - The built in test-runner in Node.js were stabilized in version 20, in 18 (LTS), it is experimental.
-- Bun's WebSocket API is flagged orange as it is flagged "Not production ready" in the [official documentation](https://bun.sh/docs/runtime/web-apis)
+- Bun's WebSocket API is flagged experimental as it is flagged "Not production ready" in the [official documentation](https://bun.sh/docs/runtime/web-apis)
 - Bun has a semi-built-in REPL, which is downloaded on demand.
 - While Deno lacks a traditional built-in package manager, it does facilitate